 - Households approaching retirement age had a median $135,000 in their 401(k) and IRA combined as of 2016, up from $111,000 in 2013, according to Boston College’s Center for Retirement Research.
 That’s enough to generate just $600 a month in retirement income.

 - Even if most folks aren’t in good shape for retirement, presumably some are.
 How many?
-Each year, Phoenix Marketing International calculates how many U.S. households have $1 million or more in investable assets.
+Phoenix Marketing International regularly calculates how many U.S. households have $1 million or more in investable assets.
 Based on a 4% portfolio withdrawal rate, $1 million would give you $40,000 in first-year retirement income, on top of whatever you might receive from Social Security and any pension plans.
 That should be enough for a comfortable, though hardly lavish, retirement.
-Phoenix calculates that 7.7 million U.S. households had $1 million or more in investable assets as of 2018.
-New Jersey, Washington, DC, Connecticut and Maryland had the highest concentration of millionaire households, at well over 8%.
+Phoenix calculates that 8.4 million U.S. households had $1 million or more in investable assets as of 2019.
+New Jersey, Maryland, Connecticut, Massachusetts and Hawaii had the highest concentration of millionaire households, at more than 9%.

 - Nebraska, Iowa, Missouri, South Dakota and Florida are the best states to retire, says Bankrate.
 The ranking is based on five criteria, with the biggest weight given to affordability.
-Meanwhile, WalletHub says the best states to retire are Florida, South Dakota and Colorado, while the worst states are Kentucky, Rhode Island and West Virginia.
+Meanwhile, WalletHub says the best states to retire are Florida, Colorado and Delaware, while the worst states are New Jersey, New York and Mississippi.
 The WalletHub ranking considers affordability, health care and overall quality of life.

 Next: Three-Legged Stool

-Blogs: The Other Half, Retirement: 10 Questions to Ask and Ten Commandments
+Articles: The Other Half, Retiring: 10 Question and Ten Commandments